01mf02/jq-lang-spec/impl.md

 based on the semantics in @sec:semantics.
-`jaq` is written in Rust and can execute sufficiently large and complex jq programs such as a Brainfuck interpreter and a jq interpreter written in the jq language itself @jqjq.
+`jaq` is written in Rust and can execute sufficiently large and complex jq programs such as a Brainfuck interpreter and a jq interpreter written in the jq language itself [@jqjq].
 In practice,
 the differences between our new semantics and the semantics implemented by `jq` can often be neglected.